cdsbasel/ageriskmeta/README.md

-###  This is a companion website for the manuscript entitled “Adult age differences in risk-taking propensity are universal but show considerable heterogeneity across domains and populations”
+###  This is a companion website for the manuscript entitled “Life-course trajectories of risk-taking propensity: A coordinated analysis of longitudinal studies”

 1. If you are interested in the specific detailed results, visit this [webpage](https://cdsbasel.github.io/ageriskmeta/age_risktaking_metaanalysis), which includes the informative analysis and results of the whole project.